baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>
-Note: when we created our first virtual machine, being “Windows-VM” a virtual network was automatically created called “Windows-VM-Net”.
-With this in mind, when we create the second virtual machine we must go to the networking page and check that the virtual network that was created is selected.
+Please take note that when we initially set up our first virtual machine, "Windows-VM," an associated virtual network named "Windows-VM-Net" was automatically generated.
+Therefore, when creating the second virtual machine, it's important to navigate to the networking settings and confirm that the previously created virtual network is selected.

 </p>

 <p>